panzerdp/dmitripavlutin.com/content/posts/155-sparse-dense-arrays/index.md

 `names[0]` accesses the item of the array at index `0` (the first element).

 The array also has a property `length`, which indicates the number of items in the array.
-In the previous example, `names.length` is `3` since the number of items in the array are `3`.
+In the previous example, `names.length` is `3` since the number of items in the array is `3`.

-`names` array created a above is a *dense* array: meaning that it conains items at each index starting `0` until `names.lenght - 1`.
+`names` array created above is a *dense* array: meaning that it contains items at each index starting `0` until `names.length - 1`.

 Here's a function `isDense(array)` that determines whether the array has items at each index: